friendsofhyperf/components/src/telescope/README.md

 ## Tags

 You may wish to attach your own custom tags to entries.
-To do this, you can use the **`Telescope::tag`** method.
+To do this, use the **`Telescope::tag`** method.

 ## Batch Filtering

 You may want to record entries only under certain special conditions.
-To do this, you can use the **`Telescope::filter`** method.
+To do this, use the **`Telescope::filter`** method.

 Example